-So we ask for experience in our pilots, so that these risks can be best managed.
-They have to be able to change to this role quickly and safely.
-Then they can evacuate people safely.
+So, we ask for enough experience in our pilots, so that they can manage these issues properly.
+And our pilots need to be able to change to this role quickly and safely.
+Then, they can evacuate people properly.
 We show how we got our helicopter ready for it in our news bulletin.

-A far more efficient way of saving lives is to fly medical staff into disaster zone.
-That way whole communities can have better access to health care.
+This is a far more efficient way of saving lives.
+Fly medical staff into a disaster zone; not sick individuals out.
+Why?
+Having medical staff in affected areas gives whole communities access to better health care after the disaster.
 After the 2005 tsunami, the medical care in some parts of Sri Lanka improved so much that no one died for a few months.

 We also fly in medical stores.
 This aid supports community nurses and NGO medical staffs.